automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Argyrosaurus.md

 # Argyrosaurus
-## Description: A plus-sized titanosaur from South America.
+## A plus-sized titanosaur from South America.